Australia travel diary: Melbourne

 Drinks on the Southbank

 We headed for drinks on the Southbank one afternoon and the views across to the city were incredible – especially because the sky was clear and blue.
 We shared a jug of sangria at Teatro, a Mediterranean restaurant where it was happy hour.
+The more time we spent here, it just felt like home!
+Accommodation in Southbank, Melbourne would be the ultimate dream one day.
+Imagine waking up to a view like this every day.

 Yarra Valley wineries